Tips for Interpreting GC-MS Fragmentation of Unknown Substituted Fentanyls

 While most fentanyl-type unknowns may be discerned using these predictive patterns, there are always a few exceptions to the rules.
-An exception occurs, for instance, when there is a substitution in the 4-position within the R3 region on the piperidine ring, such as with carfentanil.
+An exception occurs, for instance, when there is a substitution in the 4-position on the piperidine ring, such as with carfentanil.
 Pattern 1 still applies because the BP is shown at 303, yet the functional group in the 4-position is either eliminated during fragmentation or is retained, causing rearrangement leading to other fragments.
 Further investigation is needed for compounds similar to carfentanil that have substitutions in the 4-position on the piperidine ring.
 However, even the compounds that do not present all the predictive fragments will still display some areas of cleavage as outlined above.

 In summary, by following the patterns outlined above (and taking into consideration notable exceptions), we hope that we have provided useful tips for interpreting the GC-MS of novel 4-anilidopiperidines.
 Please note that the fragment ion structures proposed in this article are predicted structures only and may not represent the true structures of the ions.